monsieurluge/dotfiles/config/karabiner/README.md

 └─────┴─────┴─────┴─────┴─────────────────────────────┴─────┴─────┴──────────────────┘
 ```

-Changes from the default layout:

- - ESC instead of TAB
- - TAB instead of CAPSLOCK
+Default layout changes:

- - BACKSPACE instead of BACKSLASH
+ - BACKSLASH is replaced by DELETE
+ - CAPS LOCK is replaced by ESC
+ - long press on CAPS LOCK = CONTROL
- - single press on SPACEBAR = SPACE
+ - single press on LEFT SHIFT = delete word on the left of the cursor
- - long press on SPACEBAR = CONTROL
+ - single press on RIGHT SHIFT = delete word on the right of the cursor

+Misc:

+ - press COMMAND+Q twice to quit the current application

 # Left Command Layer